 - Are you pregnant or breastfeeding?

 - Have you ever had a stomach ulcer or bleeding in your brain?

-If so, it’s important that you tell your doctor before you start taking dabigatran.
+If you answered yes to any of these questions, it’s important that you tell your doctor before you start taking dabigatran.
 Sometimes a medicine isn’t suitable for a person with certain conditions or taking other medicines, or it can only be used with extra care.

 Like all medicines, dabigatran can cause side effects, although not everyone gets them.
 Common side effects include nausea (feeling sick), indigestion, tummy cramps and headache.
 These may go away with time.
 Tell your doctor if troublesome.